qwertimer/boxkit/README.md

 ## Description

 boxkit is a set of GitHub actions and skeleton files to build toolbox and distrobox images.
 Basically, clone this repo, make the changes you want, and then build what you need.
-Some examples include:

-- [DaVinci Box](https://github.com/zelikos/davincibox) - Container for DaVinci Resolve installation and runtime dependencies on Linux
-- [obs-studio-portable](https://github.com/ublue-os/obs-studio-portable) - OCI container image of OBS Studio that bundles a curated collection of 3rd party plugins
-- [bazzite-arch](https://github.com/ublue-os/bazzite-arch) - A ready-to-game Arch Linux based OCI designed for use exclusively in distrobox

 ## Boxkit Alpine Example